 SVG graphics are scalable to different display resolutions, so that for example printed output uses the full resolution of the printer and can be displayed at the same size on screens of different resolutions.
 The same SVG graphic can be placed at different sizes on the same Web page, and re-used at different sizes on different pages.
 SVG graphics can be magnified to see fine detail, or to aid those with low vision.

-SVG graphics are scalable because they can be referenced or included inside other SVG graphics, allowing a complex illustration to be built up in parts, perhaps by several people.
-The symbol, marker and font capabilities promote re-use of graphical components, maximise the advantages of HTTP caching and avoid the need for a centralised registry of approved symbols.
+SVG graphics are scalable because the same SVG content can be a stand-alone graphic or can be referenced or included inside other SVG graphics, thereby allowing a complex illustration to be built up in parts, perhaps by several people.
+The symbol, marker and font capabilities promote re-use of graphical components, maximize the advantages of HTTP caching and avoid the need for a centralized registry of approved symbols.

 Vector graphics contain geometric objects such as lines and curves.
 This gives greater flexibility compared to raster-only formats (such as PNG and JPEG) which have to store information for every pixel of the graphic.
 Typically, vector formats can also integrate raster images and can combine them with vector information such as clipping paths to produce a complete illustration; SVG is no exception.

 Since all modern displays are raster-oriented, the difference between raster-only and vector graphics comes down to where they are rasterized; client side in the case of vector graphics, as opposed to already rasterized on the server.
 SVG gives control over the rasterization process, for example to allow anti-aliased artwork without the ugly aliasing typical of low quality vector implementations.
 SVG also provides client-side raster filter effects, so that moving to a vector format does not mean the loss of popular effects such as soft drop shadows.